 The coronavirus continues to cast a long shadow over America.
 Masks, social distancing, regulations…the rules keep changing.
 Despite the headwinds, US businesses continue to find ways to overcome.
 This includes coming up with safe ways to do strategic planning.
-Whether you are in Cincinnati or anywhere in America, here are some ideas I’ve discovered to make strategic planning both safe and effective.
+Whether you are in Cincinnati, Ohio, Kentucky, Jacksonville, Florida or anywhere in America, here are some ideas I’ve discovered to make strategic planning both safe and effective.

 Over 400 businesses and organizations have hired me to facilitate their strategic planning process.
 While the vast majority of those took place pre-coronavirus, I’ve led many since.
 And I’ve learned a lot about how to make them successful under challenging circumstances.

 One thing that never changes is the need to create a clear plan for the future.
 Involve and engage employees who can add to the process.
 Think in new ways.
 Identify opportunities.
 Keep things measurable.
 Assess the current landscape.
 Chart a course for success.
 And hold people accountable.

 Current CDC guidelines recommend limiting the number of people in a room.
 And since strategic planning often takes between half a day and two days, it’s worth minimizing proximity and potential exposure.